DMVis/DMVis/documentation/columns/textcolumn.md

 - Type: `string`
 - Default: `'Column'`

 Name of the column.
-Should contain the name of the attribute you're displaying.
+It should contain the name of the attribute you're displaying.

 ## Example usage